It’s Time to Shift Your Mindset, B****

 Shifting your mindset takes practice.
 Neither one social media caption nor blog post can get you to fully change your mindset—although it might be a catalyst, a winner’s mindset is a “muscle” you have to use every day.

-While you’re preparing to take the entrepreneurial plunge or perhaps, you’re already there, what are doing to keep your winner’s mindset intact?
+While you’re preparing to take the entrepreneurial plunge, or perhaps, you’re already there, what are you doing to keep your winner’s mindset intact?